ubaldot/vim-conda-activate/README.md

 >**Warning**<br><br>
+> Vim shall be started from an activated virtual environment.
-> Avoid starting Vim from the *base* environment or from a shell where `conda`
+> Don't start Vim from the *base* environment or from a shell where `conda`
-> has not been initialized.
+> has not been initialized!
-> To avoid starting from the `base` environment you may consider
-> to add the following:
+> To avoid such scenarios, you may consider to add the following
+> in your *.basrc/.zshrc/whatever*:
 ```
 conda activate myenv
 ```
-> in your .basrc/.zshrc/whatever or to create a `.bat` file like the
+> or to create a `.bat` file with the following content:
-> following:
 ```
 @echo off
 call C:\Users\yourname\Miniconda3\condabin\activate.bat C:\Users\yourname\Miniconda3\envs\myenv
 gvim
 ```
-> if you are a Windows user.
-For such users, names
+> or something similar if you are a Windows user.
->like `Miniconda3`, `Anaconda`, etc. in the
+> For the latter users, names like `Miniconda3`, `Anaconda`, etc. in the
->list of available virtual environments represent the `base` environment.
+> list of available virtual environments represent the `base` environment.

 ## Usage